 When multiple tests are run, by default they run in parallel using threads.
 This means the tests will finish running faster, so that we can get faster feedback on whether or not our code is working.
 Since the tests are running at the same time, you should take care that your tests do not depend on each other or on any shared state, including a shared environment such as the current working directory or environment variables.

 For example, say each of your tests runs some code that creates a file on disk named test-output.txt and writes some data to that file.
 Then each test reads the data in that file and asserts that the file contains a particular value, which is different in each test.
-Because the tests are all run at the same time, one test might overrwrite the file between when another test writes and reads the file.
+Because the tests are all run at the same time, one test might overwrite the file between when another test writes and reads the file.
 The second test will then fail, not because the code is incorrect, but because the tests have interfered with each other while running in parallel.
 One solution would be to make sure each test writes to a different file; another solution is to run the tests one at a time.

 If you don’t want to run the tests in parallel, or if you want more fine-grained control over the number of threads used, you can send the --test-threads flag and the number of threads you want to use to the test binary.
 For example: